 Outpatient programs can be an excellent choice for people struggling with alcoholism.
 Some outpatient options include:

-If you or someone you love is struggling with alcoholism, we can help.
-Our outpatient programs are designed to meet each patient’s unique needs.
 We offer personalized addiction treatment programs that are tailored to individual needs.
 Some of the therapies we use to treat addiction include:

-• Cognitive-behavioral therapy (CBT) – CBT is effective in treating addiction because it helps people recognize and change problematic behaviors, like excessive drinking.
+CBT is effective in treating addiction because it helps people recognize and change problematic behaviors, like excessive drinking.
 Therapists work closely with patients in our Seattle center to promote lasting change.

-• Dual diagnosis treatment – Dual diagnosis treatment is used to treat addiction and mental health disorders.
+Dual diagnosis treatment is used to treat addiction and mental health disorders.
 Mental health issues, like depression or anxiety, can contribute to an addiction problem, so treating both conditions simultaneously is important.

-• Family therapy – Family therapy helps heal the relationships that have been strained by alcohol abuse.
+Family therapy helps heal the relationships that have been strained by alcohol abuse.
 Our clinicians work with entire families to repair broken relationships while also helping individuals break the cycle of addiction.

-• Motivational interviewing – Motivational interviewing is a type of therapy that helps people find their own motivation to change.
+Motivational interviewing is a type of therapy that helps people find their own motivation to change.
 Our therapists use this technique to help patients explore the reasons why they should stop drinking and how they can reach their goals.